Where Goes The Wind?

 R. B. Savage 6-22-2008

-He spent a lot of time on the USS Nimtz (pictured below center).
+him.
+He spent some time on the USS Nimtz (pictured below center).

 Why does my body grow older every day